dochoss/JsConsole/README.md

 Javascript console library for Blazor projects.
 Depends on Microsoft.JSInterop

 # Usage
-Add JsConsole.cs to your solution, and add `using <namespace>.JsConsole`.
+Add JsConsole.cs to your solution, and add `using JsConsole`.